vickmuir/Backup/eVault-Backup-FAQ.md

 ## Are my backups secure?

-By default all encryption over the wire (OTW) is encrypted with AES 128-bit encryption.
-If you want the data stored in an encrypted format, you have several options as part of the backup process.
-Note that if you lose your password you won't be able to get your data back.
+By default all encryption over the wire (OTW) is encrypted with AES 256-bit encryption.
+You can also choose to store data in encrypted format using AES 256-bit.

-EVault offers six types of encryption solutions for your data: DES 56-bit, Blowfish 56-bit, Triple DES 112-bit, Blowfish 128-bit, AES 128-bit, and AES 256-bit.
+**Note**: You must remember your encryption password.
+Your data can't be restored without your password.
+If you lose your password you won't be able to get your data back.

 Compression ratios allow for zero compression to a maximum ratios compression that, depending on file type, might be compressed anywhere from 20 percent to 30 percent.

 ## What information is stored with system state backups?

 The system state backups include, but aren't limited to COM + class registration database, registry, boot files, system files, performance counter.
-It is all dependent on your system.
+It's all dependent on your system.
 System files vary by system O/S and service packs.
 Usually there are several thousand of them.
 MS Windows makes a dynamic list of these DLLs when you include them in the backup.
 Including the system files allows you to recover from corrupted system files, or if you accidentally uninstall some service packs, or want to recover with a bare-metal restore.
 It allows you to return to the state of the backup without having to reinstall the O/S from the installation kit, and then installing each service pack separately.

+**Note**: No user data file is included in System state backup.
+A system state backup job should be configured as a standalone job.
+There should be no other data source included in System State backup job.

 ## What happens to open files?